COVID-19 vaccine candidate from Moderna to be tested in Chicago in UIC Hospital phase 3 trial

 The vaccine candidate will be tested at University of Illinois at Chicago Hospital.
 The hospital said the study is expected to launch on July 9.

 "I'm both excited and stressed because this is a huge undertaking.
 It's a very large study, and it's growing very quickly," Dr. Novak said.
-"This is a great opportunity for us to participate in a, in a strategy or a trial rather that will eventually, hopefully will lead to a prevention method it will allow us to gradually get back to what we used to call normal."
+"I think it is great Chicago is being included in the research, it should be.
+We've been a major epicenter of this pandemic."

 UIC is the only site in Chicago selected for the trial study, which the National Institute of Allergy and Infection Diseases is administering.